yourfreebies/jekyllthemeofbusinesscasual/README.md

 ## Bugs and Issues about jekyll theme business casual

-Email it to us here airrayagroup@gmail.com or fork and contribute [here](https://github.com/airrayagroupwebdesign/jekyllthemeofbusinesscasual)
+you can email us at airrayagroup@gmail.com or fork and contribute [here](https://github.com/airrayagroupwebdesign/jekyllthemeofbusinesscasual#fork-destination-box)

 ## Creator